serroukhachraf/serroukhachraf/README.md

 # 💫 About Me:
 Hi, I'm Serroukh Achraf, a full stack developer 👨🏻‍💻 from Morocco.
-I'm a creative problem solving enthusiast and a product guy.
+I'm a creative problem solving enthusiast.
 Beside's Coding, I play Vedio Games like Fifa , LoL and more.
 I support Real Madrid..

 ## 🌐 Socials: